How To Fight Populism

 The Media Polarisation Model - Doctor Spin - The PR Blog - Version 1

 The Media Polarisation Model (Version 1).
 Both extreme positions are at the maximum distance from the centre of the issue, but that doesn’t mean that the media portrayal of “opposing extremes” are perpendicular to each other.
-Often, extreme views can be quite similar despite being described by the media as polar opposites.
+Often, extreme views can be similar despite being described by the media as opposites.
 A “middle ground” between two such extremes can be quite far from the centre of the issue, too.

 At the extremes, sheltered by the social safety of a like-minded peer group (i.e. echo chamber), it’s possible to disregard opposing evidence as “attacks” on their position.
 As the amplification hypothesis states, any such attacks will only strengthen the position of the extremes.